 Welcome Teachers & Librarians!

-Read Excerpts: Back in the USSR | Strawberry Fields
+DOWNLOAD TEACHER GUIDES: Back in the USSR | Strawberry Fields

-WHAT YOUNG PEOPLE AND PARENTS SAY:
+WHAT YOUNG PEOPLE & PARENTS SAY

 “Harrison and Pru are in deep.
 'Back In The USSR' is a fantastic book that includes all sorts of angles at life under soviet rule.
 I liked how everyone in this book was different, diverse, and realistic.
 A well-weaved story.” -Middle schooler